DinahK-2SO/windows-development-mcp-release/README.md

 `@DinahK-2SO/windows-development-mcp` while keeping the actual code in the private repository `DinahK-2SO/windows-development-mcp` private.

-Usage

-- Create a Personal Access Token (PAT) with `repo` scope (or narrower read access to the private repo) in GitHub.
-Keep this PAT secret.
-- Add the PAT to this repository's secrets as `PRIVATE_REPO_PAT`.
-- Use the Actions workflow `Release private package to Public Releases` (Workflow `release.yml`) to create a release.

-Notes and security

-- The PAT must have at least read access to the private repository to allow Actions to checkout the private code.
-Do NOT grant more permissions than necessary.
-- Store the PAT in repository `Secrets` and rotate it periodically.
-If the PAT is compromised, revoke it immediately.

 Triggering a release

 - From the Actions tab in this repo, select the `Release private package to Public Releases` workflow and click "Run workflow".